 All admissions are for the Fall term only.

 If you have additional questions, please contact the program chair: Dr. Brahim Medjahed.

-The specific learning goals of the CIS Ph.D. degree program are:
+The specific learning goals of the Ph.D. in CIS degree program are:

 - An ability to use the necessary analytical skills to develop creative solutions for complex computer and information science problems